gokselkoksal/Hyper/README.md

 ### What is Hyper? 🧱

-Hyper is a network abstraction layer which allows building APIs conveniently.
-It provides a thin layer of models, interfaces and helpers to guide you through...
+Hyper is a network abstraction layer powered by Alamofire.
+It provides convenience helpers to...
-* creating an API and implementing its endpoints 📚
+* create HTTP clients and define endpoints 📚
-* providing validation, decoding and retry logic 🧑‍🔧
-* and stubbing when necessary 🧪
+* provide stubbed responses to HTTP requests 🧪

 ## Basic Usage
 Let's say we have an endpoint like below to fetch a post from my blog.